Early Care and Education Grants

 Research Foundation of the City University of New York, New York, NY

 $408,000 over two and a half years to support the New York Early Childhood Professional Development Institute to continue to grow and manage the New York City Early Childhood Research Network.
 The grant will also support new research co-designed with the New York City Department of Education that will explore early educators’ understanding and awareness of race and racism and investigate how racism and bias influence implementation of anti-racist and culturally relevant practice in preschool classrooms.

 Young Scholars Program

-$265,000 over two years to support the on-going professional learning of the Foundation’s Young Scholars Program.
-In partnership with Child Trends, opportunities will be organized discourse with policymakers and practitioners, sharpening of implementation research skills, opportunities to author publications, and enhancing general knowledge acquisition regarding issues related to the early care and education workforce.
+$222,000 over one and a half years to support the ongoing professional learning of the Foundation’s Young and Promising Scholar awardees.
+In partnership with Child Trends, planned opportunities will enable the scholars to engage in discourse with policymakers and practitioners, sharpen their implementation research skills, and enhance general knowledge regarding issues related to the early care and education workforce.

 Promising Scholar Awards

 Naomi Jessup, Ph.D., Georgia State University Research Foundation, Atlanta, GA

 $15,000 over one year to further develop a research proposal to explore ECE teachers’ perceptions and mathematics teaching practices that foster a culturally responsive classroom and promote mathematical reasoning and equitable mathematics discourse in ECE classrooms.

 Alison Hooper, Ph.D., The Board of Trustees of the University of Alabama, Tuscaloosa, AL

 $15,000 over one year to further develop a research proposal to study the characteristics and experiences of home-based childcare providers caring for a relative’s children in Alabama, as well as to identify ways to effectively engage providers in quality improvement efforts.